gboeing/osmnx/README.md

 ### Analyze and visualize street networks

 OSMnx allows you to calculate origin-destination routes along the network and quickly visualize them.
-You can easily visualize one-way streets, cul de sacs, high/low connectivity intersections, etc. OSMnx provides built-in capabilities to quickly calculate spatial network metrics like intersection density, average intersection degree, edge density, average street segment length, clustering coefficients, betweenness centrality, etc.
+You can easily visualize elevation, street grade, one-way streets, cul de sacs, high/low connectivity intersections, building footprints, etc. OSMnx provides built-in capabilities to quickly calculate spatial network metrics like intersection density, average intersection degree, edge density, average street segment length, clustering coefficients, betweenness centrality, etc.

 For examples of analyzing street networks with OSMnx, see [this notebook](examples/06-example-osmnx-networkx.ipynb).

 ## More info

 For a more complete overview of [OSMnx, read this](http://geoffboeing.com/2016/11/osmnx-python-street-networks/).

+For more examples, see the [examples directory](examples).